Employer Partner Policy

 - Complete student evaluations as requested by the College.

-- Permit an NYIT Career Services staff member or NYIT faculty member to meet with the student's direct supervisor and/or visit the student in the work environment as needed.
+- Permit CSEE staff members or faculty members to meet with the student's direct supervisor and/or visit the student in the work environment as needed.
 A photo may be taken of the student in front of the organization's marquis or sign for publicity purposes.

 Students who believe they have been hired as unpaid interns unlawfully do have legal recourse.
 Please be advised that a student's service as an intern for no wages may be a violation of the Labor Law by the employer, and upon the completion of the internship the student can file a claim with the New York State Department of Labor, Division of Labor Standards.
 The intern is advised to keep copies of any materials that they produce so that there will be evidence for the division's investigation, including time sheets and a log of daily responsibilities requested of the employer.
 For more information: New York State Department of Labor, Division of Labor Standards, 75 Varick Street, 7th Floor, New York, New York 10013, (212) 775-3719.